Public comments to NJTPA, 5/9/22 and PANYNJ, 4/28/22

 • The new bikeway would be sheltered from falling ice—a principal cause for winter closure.

 • Containing the path within the existing structure should simplify design and reduce cost.

-I have asked the Agency to vet these proposals, including the potential for external funding.
+I ask the Agency to vet these proposals, including the potential for external funding.

-The limitations of the current design will hobble the growth of cycling across the region for a generation.6 7 Factor the durable benefits resulting from a robust connector and the broad public support,8 and the PA should have a competitive application.
+The PA’s current plan will hobble the growth of cycling across the region for a generation.6 7 Factor the durable benefits resulting from a robust connector, and the broad public support,8 and the PA should have a very competitive application.

 1 “NorthWalk,” Complete George, 11/21, https://tinyurl.com/2szsh3hy

 4 “Safety, Litigation and the Demise of Cycling on the GWB,” Ibid, 9/17, https://tinyurl.com/5mxz7sjy

 5 “Fiberglass-Reinforced-Polymer (FRP) decking,” Creative Composites Group, 8/4/20, https://tinyurl.com/2p8xc3xf

 6 “Ten Ways ‘Restore the George’ Gets it Wrong,” Complete George, 3/20, https://tinyurl.com/2p93e8ks

 7 “Tri-State Trail Network,” Regional Plan Association, 2017, https://tinyurl.com/4n5rdmam